jmlee99/Speed-Aware-Car/README.md

 # Speed-Aware-Car

-Controls the speed of car wheels (motor) on ATmega128 with numeric recognition based on MNIST and CNN.
+ATmega128 based on automatic reset button recognition controls the speed of the car wheels (motor) using PWM.